Thermodynamics of nonequilibrium driven diffusive systems in mild contact with boundary reservoirs: Introduction

 \section{Introduction}

-After the recent articles \cite{DHS, BEL21}, where a formula for the quasi-potential has been derived for one-dimensional exclusion processes in weak contact with reservoirs, the purpose of this article is to extend to driven diffusive systems in weak contact with boundary reservoirs the nonequilibrium thermodynamical theory developed in \cite{bgjl1, bgjl2} for systems in strong interaction with reservoirs.
+After the recent articles \cite{DHS, BEL21}, where a formula for the quasi-potential has been derived for one-dimensional exclusion processes in mild contact with reservoirs, the purpose of this article is to extend to driven diffusive systems in mild contact with boundary reservoirs the nonequilibrium thermodynamical theory developed in \cite{bgjl1, bgjl2, bdgjl14} for systems in strong interaction with reservoirs.

-The macroscopic evolution of systems in weak contact with reservoirs is quite distinct to the ones with strong interaction.
-In the last ones, at the level of large deviations, a density fluctuation at the boundary is too costly and not observed.
-In contrast, for weak boundary interactions, any smooth trajectory has a finite cost.
-In consequence, the associated Hamiltonian carries a boundary piece which alters all other thermodynamical quantities.
-We investigate in this article the consequences to the thermodynamical theory of the extra boundary Hamiltonian.
+The macroscopic evolution of systems in mild contact with reservoirs differs substantially from the one observed when the system strongly interacts with the reservoirs.
+With strong interactions, at the level of large deviations, a density fluctuation at the boundary is too costly and not observed.
+In contrast, for mild boundary interactions, any smooth trajectory has a finite cost.
+In consequence, the associated Hamiltonian carries a term which takes into account the boundary fluctuations.
+We investigate in this article the consequences to the thermodynamical theory of the additional boundary Hamiltonian term.

+In Section \ref{sec1}, we introduce a class of stochastic lattice gases, which includes exclusion, zero-range and KMP models.
+We define in this framework a boundary Hamiltonian, derived rigorously in \cite{FGLN2021, BEL21} for one-dimensional, symmetric exclusion processes in mild contact with reservoirs, and record some of its properties.
+For the readers convenience, these dynamics are reviewed in the appendices, where explicit formulas for the Hamiltonians and the quasi-potentials are presented.
+We also provide a microscopic dynamics not covered by this theory, as the stationary states of the boundary dynamics are different from the bulk ones.

-In Section \ref{sec0}, supported by the analysis of a large family of stochastic microscopic models, we introduce a Hamiltonian.
-All results presented in this article follow from the formula of this Hamiltonian.
-It is composed of a bulk part and a boundary part.
+In Section \ref{sec0}, supported by the models presented in the previous section, we introduce the main object of this article, a Hamiltonian composed of a bulk part and the boundary part already put forward.
 The bulk part coincides with the Hamiltonian of systems in strong interaction with the reservoirs, and is expressed in terms of two thermodynamics quantities, the diffusivity and the mobility.
 The boundary Hamiltonian, instead, the main novelty of this article, is expressed in terms of a measure which depends on the chemical potential of the reservoirs and on the density profile at the boundary.
 We present in Section \ref{sec0} several properties of this Hamiltonian and deduce from its form the equation of motions, the action functional, the quasi-potential, the adjoint thermodynamical quantities and formulas for the currents.